OMSAS – Michael G. DeGroote School of Medicine (McMaster University)

 The School of Medicine, established in 1966 and renamed the Michael G. DeGroote School of Medicine in 2004, offers major programs in undergraduate, postgraduate and graduate medical education.

-McMaster’s Hamilton Campus, which is restricted to pedestrian traffic, is adjacent to the Royal Botanical Gardens at the western end of Lake Ontario.
+Our Hamilton Campus, which is restricted to pedestrian traffic, is adjacent to the Royal Botanical Gardens at the western end of Lake Ontario.
 The campus is minutes from downtown Hamilton and activities that a major city has to offer.

 Clinical placements are conducted in local hospitals and outpatient clinics, as well as community physicians’ offices in the surrounding areas, including Guelph, Oakville, Burlington, Brantford, Dundas, Ancaster, Stoney Creek, Newmarket and Mississauga.

-The Niagara Regional Campus is located within the Cairns Family Health and Bioscience Research Complex at Brock University in St. Catharines, Ontario, with additional classroom and clinical skills space located at the Niagara Health System (NHS) hospital sites.
+Our Niagara Regional Campus is located within the Cairns Family Health and Bioscience Research Complex at Brock University in St. Catharines, Ontario, with additional classroom and clinical skills space located at the Niagara Health System (NHS) hospital sites.

 Clinical placements are provided in outpatient clinics, private offices in various specialties, the Public Health Unit, the NHS sites, Hotel Dieu Shaver Health and Rehabilitation Centre and West Lincoln Memorial Hospital in Grimsby.

 The Waterloo Regional Campus is located in the University of Waterloo Health Sciences Campus at the corner of King and Victoria Street in the heart of the Innovation District in downtown Kitchener, Ontario.
-The campus building is also home to the Centre for Family Medicine (CFFM), a privately operated Family Health Team, and the regional site for the McMaster Family Medicine Residency Program and the University of Waterloo’s School of Optometry teaching clinic.
+The campus building is also home to the Centre for Family Medicine (CFFM), a privately operated Family Health Team, and is the regional site for the McMaster Family Medicine Residency Program and the University of Waterloo’s School of Optometry teaching clinic.

 Clinical placements are conducted within physicians’ offices or within local hospitals, including Cambridge Memorial Hospital, Groves Community Memorial Hospital in Fergus, Guelph General Hospital, Homewood Health Centre in Guelph, Grand River Hospital in Kitchener, St. Mary’s General Hospital in Kitchener, Louise Marshall Hospital in Mount Forest and North Wellington Hospital in Palmerston.